Franklin Township, Somerset County, New Jersey: Education

 Franklin High School (2,146; 9–12).

 Central Jersey College Prep Charter School is a comprehensive public charter middle school / high school serving students in grades 6–12 that aims to prepare all graduates for admission to a four-year university.
 In 2016, the school was one of ten schools in New Jersey, and the only charter school, recognized as a National Blue Ribbon School by the United States Department of Education.
 As of the 2018–2019 school year, the high school had an enrollment of 820 students and 73.4 classroom teachers (on an FTE basis), for a student–teacher ratio of 11.2:1.

 Rutgers Preparatory School, a private day school founded in 1766, is located in Franklin Township and occupies a 35-acre campus between Easton Avenue and the Raritan River.
 The state's oldest independent school, RPS moved to Franklin Township in 1957.

 Saint Matthias School is a parochial elementary school founded in 1962 that serves students in preschool through eighth grade and operates under the supervision of the Roman Catholic Diocese of Metuchen.

 Cedar Hill Preparatory School, a Pre-K–8 school founded in 2003 as Oakcrest Academy, was one of eight private schools recognized in 2017 by the National Blue Ribbon Schools Program as an Exemplary High Performing School by the United States Department of Education.

+Historic district

+The Kingston Mill Historic District is a 49 acre historic district encompassing the community of Kingston, New Jersey (which is bounded by Franklin Township in Somerset County, Princeton in Mercer County, and South Brunswick in Middlesex County).
+In 1683, Henry Greenland built the first tavern here for travelers between New York City and Philadelphia.
+The current Kingston Mill, also known as the Kingston Gristmill, was built in 1888, the third one at this site.
+In 1755, Jacob Skilman built a gristmill and sawmill here on the Millstone River, located along the historic King's Highway.
+It was added to the National Register of Historic Places on April 10, 1986 for its significance in engineering, exploration/settlement, industry, and transportation.
+The district includes 16 contributing buildings and 2 contributing structures.